ros2/rmw_fastrtps/Quality_declaration_fastcdr.md

 ### Public API Declaration [1.iii]

 The API is declared using Doxygen documentation available to be [generated](https://github.com/eProsima/Fast-CDR/blob/master/utils/doxygen/doxyfile) with the source code.
-They have it hosted in this [page](https://www.eprosima.com/docs/fast-buffers/0.3.0/html/group___f_a_s_t_c_d_r_a_p_i_r_e_f_e_r_e_n_c_e.html) for the version 0.3.0 (currently at 1.0.13, outdated version)
+They have it hosted in this [page](https://www.eprosima.com/docs/fast-buffers/0.3.0/html/group___f_a_s_t_c_d_r_a_p_i_r_e_f_e_r_e_n_c_e.html) for the version 0.3.0.
+However, that is an outdated version, as currently the software version is 1.0.13.

 ### API Stability Policy [1.iv]

 There is no explicit policy related to API stability.
-However, as eProsima widely announces that their implementation is [adopted in ROS2](https://www.eprosima.com/index.php/company-all/news/135-fast-rtps-demonstrates-its-reliability-in-ros-2-navigation-2), it is not expected that this dependency will generate API issues with the ROS2 code.
+This package should be pinned to a particular Fast-CDR version to be considered high quality.

 ### ABI Stability Policy [1.v]

 There is no explicit policy related to ABI stability.
-However, as eProsima widely announces that their implementation is [adopted in ROS2](https://www.eprosima.com/index.php/company-all/news/135-fast-rtps-demonstrates-its-reliability-in-ros-2-navigation-2), it is not expected that this dependency will generate API issues with the ROS2 code.
+This package should be pinned to a particular Fast-CDR version to be considered high quality.

 ### ABI and ABI Stability Within a Released ROS Distribution [1.vi]

 There is no direct correlation between API and ABI stability of the library within ROS distributions.
+This package should be pinned to a particular Fast-CDR version to be considered high quality.

 ## Change Control Process [2]

 ### Change Requests [2.i]

-Browsing through the public GitHub repository [history of commits](https://github.com/eProsima/Fast-CDR/commits/master) of `fast-cdr` shows that most of the code passes through a Pull Request, except some minor cases related to styling issues or formatting.
+Fast-CDR does not have a declared change control process.
+However, browsing through its public GitHub repository [history of commits](https://github.com/eProsima/Fast-CDR/commits/master) shows that most of the code passes through a Pull Request, except some minor cases related to styling issues or formatting.

 ### Contributor Origin [2.ii]